johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### The Set-Cookie Header Field {#set-cookie}

-When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety as per its cookie policy.
+When a user agent receives a `Set-Cookie` header field in an HTTP response, the user agent MAY ignore the `Set-Cookie` header field in its entirety as per its cookie policy (see {{cookie-policy}}).

-User agents MAY ignore Set-Cookie header fields contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).
+User agents MAY ignore `Set-Cookie` header fields contained in responses with 100-level status codes.

-Set-Cookie header fields contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed as follows:
+`Set-Cookie` header fields contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed as follows: